Saving & Spending Budgeting & Expenses

 If money is automatically pulled from your checking account to pay the bill, then it is possible that you will have a particularly large withdrawal.
 If you're not tracking your autopay schedules, then it could lead to additional costs such as overdraft fees at your bank.

-By manually paying these bills, then you can keep more cash in your wallet in order to stay within your budget.
+By manually paying these bills, you can keep more cash in your wallet in order to stay within your budget.

 Utilities